 | The Global Heat Flow Database |

 In 2020, the IHFC initiated a fundamental revision of the Global Heat-Flow Database.
-The process involves a multi-national collaborating project (learn more about the working group heat-flow database).
+The process involves a multi-national collaborating project (learn more about the).
 Here, you will find the relevant updates on the project status.

 In April 2020, the Global Heat Flow Database, that has been maintained by the IHFC custodian, Will Gosnold, for the last 20 years at the server of the University of North Dakota, was moved to the official website of the IHFC.